Infectious Diseases Fellowship

 "My time in the Infectious Disease Fellowship Program at the University of Washington was both pleasant and rewarding.
 The clinical and research opportunities provided a comprehensive and enriching experience, allowing me to grow professionally and contribute meaningfully to caring for patients with infectious diseases.
 The supportive environment and the expertise of the faculty were invaluable in shaping my career.
 I highly recommend this program to anyone passionate about advancing their knowledge and skills in infectious diseases." -Chineme Nwaichi, MBBS, MS 2024 graduate

-We pride ourselves on providing outstanding clinical training through diverse clinical opportunities at 4 hospitals, which include a catchment area covering Seattle, King County, Washington State, and the WWAMI region.
-Our division is one of the largest in the country with over 100 faculty members who provide unparalleled opportunities to fellows.
+We pride ourselves on providing outstanding clinical training through diverse clinical opportunities at four hospitals, which include a catchment area covering Seattle, King County, Washington State, and the WWAMI region.
+Our division is one of the largest in the country, with over 100 faculty members who provide unparalleled opportunities to fellows.

 Faculty members include internationally renowned leaders in sexual health research, HIV prevention and clinical care, respiratory viral infections, and infections in immunocompromised hosts.
 Additionally, our strong link to Public Health - Seattle & King County provides the unique opportunity to work at the intersection of infectious diseases, epidemiology, and public health.